Sarang823/LiveVehicleTelemetryCruise/README.md

 ### A] Initial Setup:

-Connect the RTD-Denver API to PostgreSQL via the Debezium Connector, and subsequently, route data to Kafka Connect, MongoDB, and Telegram Alerts, as well as S3.
+Connect the RTD-Denver API to PostgreSQL.
+And via the Debezium Connector and Kafka-Conect subsequently, route data to Kafka cluster, and then to the destinations like: MongoDB, and Telegram Alerts, as well as S3.
+**Note** : To effectively use the api-key first sign up to the **https://notifications.rtd-denver.com/s/login/SelfRegister** and use those credentials in the code. for the code refer : **source_data_from_api.ipynb**

 Begin by setting up the Debezium Kafka Connector and Kafka Connect within a Docker environment.
 Refer to the **"docker-compose.yml"** file for the necessary configuration.
 Note: Inside the Docker container, **Kafka uses port 9092, while outside the Docker, it employs port 29092.**
 To initiate all containers, use the command: **"docker-compose up -d."**

 Configure the connector settings.
 You can utilize various tools such as Postman or Visual Studio Code (VSCode).
 Here, we use the Thunderclient extension within VSCode.
-Make an API call to the connector's API endpoint "https://localhost:8083/connectors."
-To set up a new connector, send a POST request with the connector definition payload in the request body.
+Make an API call to the connector's API endpoint **"https://localhost:8083/connectors."** To set up a new connector, send a POST request with the connector definition payload in the request body.
 Refer to the "source-productcategory-connector.json" file for the code.
 Make sure to update the database IP in the code to match your **device's IP address**.

 After completing the setup, access "localhost:9000" to create the Kafka cluster.
 Adjust the PostgreSQL **"wal_level" setting to "logical"** in the postgresql.conf file and restart the PostgreSQL service on the server.
 Logical replication operates using a publish-subscribe model.
 ### B] Steps: